-As reported in earlier newsletters the conference would feature guest speakers who would bring their particular expertise and experience to anatomise our broken democracy.
+Our guest speakers used their particular expertise and experience to anatomise our broken democracy.
 In the morning we had Alice Thompson a long-time political writer for ‘The Times’ and sometime resident of North Devon.
 As if to prove her credentials for the job she told us she has interviewed every PM from John Major to Sunak but this, impressive as it was, was no idle boast.
 She mentioned it to illustrate her view that while PM’s varied in quality the overall trend has been downwards.

 Is there a way back to the unwritten code that defined our politics.
 Ms Thompson thought not, implying support for the constitutional and electoral changes Compass advocates but, like a good journalist she came more to inform than to persuade.